-In order to help children and adults learn a foreign language better and more easily, the Akelius Foundation and UNICEF are co-developing a digital language learning platform, in collaboration with UNICEF's implementation partners since early 2018.
+In order to help children and adults learn a foreign language better and more easily, the Akelius Foundation and UNICEF are co-developing a digital language learning Digital Language Course, in collaboration with UNICEF's implementation partners since early 2018.

-The Akelius platform offers rich interactive multimedia that is accessed through authentic video, audio, texts, visuals/graphics, songs and games providing meaningful content relevant to learners' needs and interests, either pre-selected by the teacher (for lower level learners) or discovered by learners when surfing digitally (higher levels).
+The Akelius Digital Language Course offers rich interactive multimedia that is accessed through authentic video, audio, texts, visuals/graphics, songs and games providing meaningful content relevant to learners' needs and interests, either pre-selected by the teacher (for lower level learners) or discovered by learners when surfing digitally (higher levels).
 This rich, interactive input is one of the major elements which helps students' motivation, and teachers to devise a lesson that can respond to different learning styles and learning levels, as mentioned above, not leaving out the face-to-face learning.

-"The Akelius platform is an alternative and interactive tool that enriches lessons, and empowers students, including those with learning difficulties."
+"The Akelius Digital Language Course is an alternative and interactive tool that enriches lessons, and empowers students, including those with learning difficulties."